Iroko Historical Society · Postcustodial Digital Archives for Afro-Atlantic Cultural Materials

 The Institution

-The Iroko Historical Society is dedicated to preserving and celebrating Afro-diasporic heritage by safeguarding writings, texts, images, libretas, and music contributed by practitioners, elders, and scholars.
+The Iroko Historical Society is dedicated to preserving and celebrating Afro-Atlantic heritage by safeguarding writings, texts, images, libretas, and music contributed by practitioners, elders, and scholars.
 We strive to provide access to this rich repository for advanced scholars and initiated practitioners, honoring the sacred and cultural significance of these materials through ethical, community-governed stewardship. — Mission Statement

 The Society operates across three interconnected institutional components under a unified governance logic designed by practitioners with the standing to design it.
 No institution of this kind has previously existed because none has attempted to hold all three registers — archival, scholarly, and living — under community-sovereign authority.